Your Book-Coaching Journey

 + What is the certification process?

-• Book Coach Basic Training, a free email course that includes curriculum in four areas of book coaching and is a prerequisite for the Advanced Book Coach Certification course.
+• Book Coach Basic Training, a free email course that includes curriculum in four areas of book coaching and is a prerequisite for the Advanced Book Coach Training course.

-• Advanced Book Coach Certification, a self-paced online course that includes curriculum in 11 areas of book coaching and two practicums to grow your skills.
-This course is a prerequisite for the Pro Book Coach Certification course.
-Your acceptance to the Pro Book Coach Certification course depends on your satisfactory completion of the Advanced Book Coach Certification course, your commitment to pay the full course fee, and your ability to complete the course requirements.
+• Advanced Book Coach Training, a self-paced online course that includes curriculum in 11 areas of book coaching and two practicums to grow your skills.
+You have the opportunity to apply for Advanced Certification upon completion of the course.
+Advanced Certification is a prerequisite to enroll in our master classes and to earn Pro Certification.
+Your eligibility for Advanced Certification depends on your satisfactory completion of the Advanced Book Coach Training course, your work on the two practicums, and your commitment to pay the full certification fees.

 + How long does it take to get certified?